 TAC accepts self-referrals and referrals from community learning difficulties teams for both children and adults, mental health teams, probation service teams, substance misuse teams, GPs, nurses, psychiatrists, and other professionals.

-The Awareness Centre is a limited company and works with other commercial and charity organisations.
+The Awareness Centre works with other commercial and charity organisations.
 It is contracted by the South London and Maudsley NHS Trust (SLaM) and South West London and St Georges Mental Health NHS Trust (SWLSTG) to work in partnership with Improving Access to Psychological Therapies (IAPT) to deliver 6 or 12 free counselling sessions within GP surgeries in Lambeth and Wandsworth.
-It is also contracted by Care UK to deliver the counselling service in HMP Brixton, which is a category C prison for men.

-The Awareness Centre provides continual profession development (CPD) workshops for therapists and personal development workshops for clients.
+The Awareness Centre’s Training School offers Counselling Training and provides continuing professional development (CPD) workshops for therapists.
+We also offer personal development workshops for clients.
 All of our facilitators come with a wealth of experience.

 The Awareness Centre also provides the largest voluntary Counselling Placement for therapists, offering both short and long term therapy to clients.
 We recruit therapists from the most established clinical training institutes in London.
 Most of our low-cost therapy sessions are delivered by counsellors, psychotherapists and psychologists in training.
 All our placement therapists are members of one or more of the recognised professional accreditation bodies.
 Through TAC Training we also offer counselling training.